Backlash: The Undeclared War Against American Women: Part Four – Backlashings: The Effects on Women's Minds, Jobs, and Bodies

-Consisting of three chapters (12, 13 and 14), Faludi's fourth part deals with the fallout of self-help books directed toward women; the misinformation and disinformation campaign of the Reagan administration regarding women's loss of status in the workplace; and the conservative attempt to reverse the results of legalized abortion (Roe v.
+This section deals with the fallout of self-help books directed toward women; the misinformation and disinformation campaign of the Reagan administration regarding women's loss of status in the workplace; and the conservative attempt to reverse the legislation that legalized abortion (Roe v.
 Wade).

 Faludi outlines the views of popular psychology books urging women to understand all the reactions of the backlash as originating in themselves.
-(337) According to Faludi, self-help manuals of the 1980s suggested women's power was rooted in surrender and submission to their men and Faludi says that the 1980s therapy books "blot out the most basic premise of feminist therapy – that both social and personal growth are important, necessary, and mutually reinforcing."
+(337) According to Faludi, self-help manuals of the 1980s suggested women's power was rooted in surrender and submission to their men, and she argues that the 1980s therapy books "blot out the most basic premise of feminist therapy – that both social and personal growth are important, necessary, and mutually reinforcing."
 (338) In 1985, the American Psychiatric Association (APA) added "premenstrual dysphoric disorder" (PMS) and "masochistic personality disorder" to the Diagnostic and Statistical Manual of Mental Disorders (the DSM), thereby, Faludi asserts, causing women's fluctuating hormone levels and socially enforced pleasing of others to become diagnostically determined illnesses (362).

 An increased difference in the average pay of men and women, and falling rates of women's employment opportunities and job promotions, were facts downplayed or ignored by the Reagan administration, while the media reported corporate claims of record highs in jobs and promotions for women (363).
-Faludi reports statistical proof of a decline in job status and an increasingly sex-segregated work force, with wages for women falling throughout the 1980s, all areas in which the media claimed the opposite.
+Faludi reports statistical evidence of a decline in job status and an increasingly sex-segregated work force, with wages for women falling throughout the 1980s, all areas in which the media claimed the opposite.
 She also describes sharply contracting opportunities for women in journalism, the retail industry, and skilled blue-collar jobs.

-In the final chapter, Faludi relates the story of Randall Terry, the founder of Operation Rescue, an activist anti-abortion group, and discusses the unspoken subtext of the right-to-life campaign: the shifting of the balance of sexual power and "the patriarch's eclipsed ability to make the family decisions" (403).
+Finally, Faludi relates the story of Randall Terry, the founder of Operation Rescue, an activist anti-abortion group, and discusses the unspoken subtext of the right-to-life campaign: the shifting of the balance of sexual power and "the patriarch's eclipsed ability to make the family decisions" (403).
 Faludi states that the rate of abortion has not increased significantly over the past 100 years, but that legalization has increased the safety of the women choosing the procedure.
 She charts the increase in the rights of the fetus and decline in the rights of the mother through the 1970s and 1980s, and describes how at least fifteen of America's largest corporations drafted "fetal protection policies", which effectively excluded women, pregnant or not, from higher paying jobs that involved exposure to chemicals or radiation (437).